bfrmtx/MTHotel/doc/mthotel/source/atss/atss.md

 - elevation: in meter, e.g. WGS84 referenced
 - angle: North to East of the measured direction; 0 = North, 90 = East
 - dip: positive downwards; 0 = horizontal, 90 positive down
+- resistance: in Ohm, e.g. the contact resistance of the electrodes or internal resistance of the sensor
 - units: text string, e.g. mV/km or mV
+- filter: text string, e.g. like ADB-LF,LF-RF-4 -> filter used during recording
 - source: text string, e.g. empty or CSAMT
 - sensor: name of sensor like EFP-06, MFS-06e and so on
 - serial: positive number